 THE CIVIC ENGAGEMENT CENTER

 - The Leaders in Service Program: This program brings together student leaders as volunteer coordinators and issue based organizers working to encourage involvement in the local community.
-Leaders connect students to volunteer opportunities in a variety of issue areas and plan on-campus educational events (like: Hunger & Homelessness Week, Day at the Capitol, Pizza & Politics).
+Leaders connect students to volunteer opportunities in a variety of issue areas and plan on-campus educational events such as Hunger & Homelessness Week, Day at the Capitol, and Pizza & Politics.
 Leaders participate in workshops, training, and reflection to support their work with volunteers and in the community.
 More information can be found here.

 - Off-Campus Student Employment Program (OCSE):This program is an opportunity for students to earn their financial aid awards while working at a local nonprofit organization or elementary school.
-Keep your eyes open for the application and partner list at the beginning of Spring semester 2013.
+Keep your eyes open for the application and partner list at the beginning of spring semester 2014.
 More information can be found here.

 BLOG QUESTION OF THE WEEK: